ichabod801/dm/WALK_THROUGH.md

 There is little to no wind today.
 There is heavy rain today.
-WARNING: An area with heavy precipitation is lightly obscured, and sight preception checks are at disadvantage.
+WARNING: An area with heavy precipitation is lightly obscured, and sight perception checks are at disadvantage.
 If it is raining, hearing perception checks are also at disadvantage.
 Heavy rain also extinguishes open flames.
 ```